cjratcliff/ml-compiled/docs/activations.rst

 This can be seen as a smoothed version of the ReLU.

-Was found to improve performance on a variety of tasks, compared to ReLU and ELU (`Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_).
+Was found to improve performance on a variety of tasks compared to ReLU and ELU (`Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_).
+The authors speculate that the activation's curvature and non-monotonicity may help it to model more complex functions.

 | **Proposed in**
 | `Gaussian Error Linear Units (GELUs), Hendrycks and Gimpel (2016) <https://arxiv.org/pdf/1606.08415.pdf>`_